MGDA Converges under Generalized Smoothness, Provably: Introduction

 \subsection{Our Contributions}

-We propose two single-loop MOO methods, Generalized Smooth Multi-objective Gradient descent (GSMGrad) and its stochastic variant SGSMGrad, and provide them with a comprehensive convergence analysis under the generalized smoothness condition in different settings.
-Our detailed contributions are listed below.
+We establish a comprehensive convergence analysis for MGDA under the generalized smoothness condition, in both the deterministic and stochastic settings.
+Moreover, the analysis covers both the average CA distance and the iteration-wise CA distance.

-\textbf{Weakest assumptions in MOO.} In this paper, we investigate the $\ell$-smooth assumption, where $\ell$ is a general non-decreasing function of gradient norm, and includes both the standard $L$-smooth and $(L_0,L_1)$-smooth assumptions as special cases.
-This assumption finds many applications, such as transformers \cite{zhang2019gradient,crawshaw2022robustness}, distributionally robust optimization \cite{jin2021non} and higher-order polynomial functions \cite{chen2023generalized}.
-In addition, we do not make any bounded-gradient assumption, which is required in previous analysis to ensure the bounded multi-gradient approximation.
+\textbf{Weakest assumptions in MOO.} In this paper, we investigate the generalized $\ell$-smooth assumption, where $\ell$ is a general non-decreasing function of gradient norm, and includes both the standard $L$-smooth and $(L_0,L_1)$-smooth assumptions as special cases.
+This assumption finds many applications, such as LSTM models \citep{zhang2019gradient}, transformers \citep{crawshaw2022robustness}, distributionally robust optimization \citep{jin2021non} and higher-order polynomial functions \citep{chen2023generalized}.
+In addition, we {\bf do not make any bounded-gradient assumption}, which is required in previous analysis to ensure the bounded multi-gradient approximation.
 To the best of our knowledge, this is the first work to investigate generalized smoothness in MOO problems.
+Table \ref{table:reference} presents a detailed comparison of assumptions with existing analyses.

-\textbf{New single-loop algorithms.} Both GSMGrad and SGSMGrad are easy to implement by updating the weights $w$ of objectives and model parameters $x$ simultaneously via a a single-loop structure.
-A warm-start initialization sub-procedure is also introduced at the beginning of both algorithms to ensure a sufficiently small iteration-wise CA distance under the single-loop structure.
-We also propose a computation- and memory-efficient variant of GSMGrad named GSMGrad-FA by updating the objective weights $w$ using only forward passes of $F(\cdot)$ rather than gradient $\nabla F$, which effectively reduces $O(K)$ time and space to $O(1)$ without hurting the performance guarantee.
+\textbf{Convergence analysis.} We first show that the vanilla MGDA method can converge to an $\epsilon$-accurate Pareto stationary point, while guaranteeing a small $\epsilon$-level average CA distance.
+A warm start process is introduced before the main loop of MGDA to achieve a more aggressive $\epsilon$-level iteration-wise CA distance.
+In the stochastic setting, we provide the convergence guarantee for MGDA with a double sampling, which was introduced by \cite{xiao2024direction,chen2024three} to obtain unbiased multi-gradient approximations.
+Furthermore, we analyze a computation- and memory-efficient variant of MGDA, named MGDA with fast approximation (MGDA-FA), which updates the objective weights $w$ using only forward passes of $F(\cdot)$ rather than gradient $\nabla F$, effectively reducing $O(K)$ time and space to $O(1)$ without hurting the performance guarantee.